 \end{proposition} \begin{remark} The orbifold is a connected and bordered oriented $2$-dimensional surface with a finite set of marked points and orbifold points with no intersection.
 Then, the compatible arcs can be defined according to certain conditions.
 A triangulation of the orbifold is a maximal collection of distinct pairwise compatible arcs and it corresponds to a quiver $Q$.
 For more details, we will not mention here, but we can refer to \cite{FST12}. \end{remark} Note that quivers arising from a triangulated orbifold are of quasi-integer type.
 Thus, its classification of finite type is given by the ordinary cluster theory.
-Moreover, we may easily check that $F_4$ and $\tilde{F}_4$ are of quasi-integer type.
+Moreover, we easily check that $F_4$ and $\tilde{F}_4$ are of quasi-integer type.
 In the ordinary cluster theory, we have already known that $F_4$ is of finite type and $\tilde{F}_4$ is not of finite type (of affine type).
-Hence, the remaining problem is that to show the following lemma, cf.~{\cite[Thm.~1.4]{DP24}}. \begin{lemma} For any quiver $Q$ mutation-equivalent to one of type $H_3$ or $H_4$, the corresponding $C$-pattern is sign-coherent and finite. \end{lemma} In \cite{DP24}, they showed that $C$-pattern ${\bf C}(B)$ is sign-coherent and finite if the cordless graph $\Gamma(Q(B))$ is the same as the one in Figure~\ref{fig: Coxeter diagrams}.
+Hence, the remaining problem is that to show the following lemma, cf.~{\cite[Thm.~1.4]{DP24}}. \begin{lemma} For any quiver $Q$ mutation-equivalent to one of type $H_3$ or $H_4$, the corresponding $C$-pattern is sign-coherent and finite. \end{lemma} In \cite{DP24}, they showed that $C$-pattern ${\bf C}(B)$ is sign-coherent and finite if the underlying graph $\Gamma(Q(B))$ is the same as the one in Figure~\ref{fig: Coxeter diagrams}.
 However, this is not enough to show our claim.
-We focus on all the quivers mutation equivalent to any of the quiver oriented to the diagram in Figure~\ref{fig: Coxeter diagrams} and will show this claim by using computer.
+We focus on all the quivers mutation-equivalent to any of the quiver oriented to the diagram in Figure~\ref{fig: Coxeter diagrams} and will show this claim by using the computer program.
 (See Appendix~\ref{sec: proof of Lemma type H}.)
-By calculating explicitly, the conjectures are true for every finite type. \begin{theorem} All Conjecture~\ref{conj: standard hypothesis}, Conjecture~\ref{conj: discreteness conjecture}, and Conjecture~\ref{conj: standard and discreteness conjecture} are true for any quiver mutation-equivalent to an oriented Coxeter diagram in Figure~\ref{fig: Coxeter diagrams}. \end{theorem} Hence, based on the theorem, \Cref{prop: dual mutation} holds for the sign-coherent class of finite type.